sixfeetup/ansible-role-hetzner_installimage/README.md

 ## Available images

-The OS images are located in the folder /root/.oldroot/nfs/images/ inside the rescue system.
-The following images are available at 25 Oct 2019:
+The OS images are located in the folder `/root/.oldroot/nfs/images/` inside the rescue system.
+The following images are available at 25 Mar 2020:

 * Archlinux-2017-64-minimal.tar.gz
 * archlinux-latest-64-minimal.tar.gz
-* CentOS-610-64-minimal.tar.gz
 * CentOS-76-64-minimal.tar.gz
+* CentOS-77-64-minimal.tar.gz
+* CentOS-80-64-minimal.tar.gz
+* CentOS-81-64-minimal.tar.gz
 * CoreOS-1298-64-production.bin.bz2
-* Debian-101-buster-64-LAMP.tar.gz
+* Debian-103-buster-64-LAMP.tar.gz
-* Debian-101-buster-64-minimal.tar.gz
+* Debian-103-buster-64-minimal.tar.gz
 * Debian-811-jessie-64-minimal.tar.gz
 * Debian-911-stretch-64-minimal.tar.gz
+* Debian-912-stretch-64-minimal.tar.gz
 * Ubuntu-1604-xenial-64-minimal-no-hwe.tar.gz
 * Ubuntu-1604-xenial-64-minimal.tar.gz
 * Ubuntu-1804-bionic-64-minimal.tar.gz
 * Ubuntu-1804-bionic-64-nextcloud.tar.gz
-* Ubuntu-1904-disco-64-minimal.tar.gz
+* Ubuntu-1910-eoan-64-minimal.tar.gz

+Older images are located in the `/root/.oldroot/nfs/images.old/` inside the rescue system.
+The role will check if an image exists in the folder with the current images first and afterwards check if an image exists in the folder with the older images and use it from the place where it was found first.
+This way it is possible to keep the operating system consistent amongst hosts even if the latest image of an operating system is updated at some point.

 If none of these images work for you it is possible to use a custom image by leveraging the `hetzner_installimage_custom_image_url` variable.
 The image will be downloaded from